icdop/dvc/run/00_README.txt

 2. There are 3 testcases in the directory

-   01_svn  : complete demo using svn server mode
+   01_case : simple case descriped in READEM.md

    02_file : complete demo using file access mode

-   03_case : simple case descriped in READEM.md
+   03_svn  : complete demo using svn server mode

+   04_sta  : STA case with multiple modes using container model

+   05_apr  : APR case with multiple steps using container model

+   06_plugin : DQI plugin testcase